turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 Begin rendering the frame on GPU.
 This means that GPU compute jobs are kicked, such as particle simulations, texture packing, mipmap generation tasks that were queued up, updating per frame GPU buffer data, animation vertex skinning and other things.

 #### Ray tracing (hardware accelerated)

-Hardware accelerated ray tracing API is now available, so a variety of renderer features are available using that.
-If the hardware support is available, the `Scene` will allocate a top level acceleration structure, and the meshes will allocate bottom level acceleration structures for themselves.
-Updating these is done by simply calling `wi::renderer::UpdateRaytracingAccelerationStructures(cmd)`.
+Hardware accelerated ray tracing API is available, so a variety of renderer features are available using that.
+If the hardware support is available, the `Scene` will allocate a top level acceleration structure, and the meshes will allocate bottom level acceleration structures for themselves if it's requested by some effect.
+Requesting is possible by using `wi::scene::Scene::SetAccelerationStructureUpdateRequested(true)`.
+Updating acceleration structures is done by calling `wi::renderer::UpdateRaytracingAccelerationStructures(cmd)`, which can be called on the async compute or graphics queue.
 The updates will happen on the GPU timeline, so provide a [CommandList](#work-submission) as argument.
 The top level acceleration structure will be rebuilt from scratch.
 The bottom level acceleration structures will be rebuilt from scratch once, and then they will be updated (refitted).

 After the acceleration structures are updated, ray tracing shaders can use it after binding to a shader resource slot.

-#### Ray tracing (legacy)
+#### Ray tracing (compute)
+If hardware accelerated ray tracing is not available, certain effects will fall back to software ray tracing implementation using compute resources.
+The following effects support software ray tracing implementation:
+- path tracing
+- lightmap baking
+- DDGI
+- Surfel GI
+The following do not support software ray tracing at the moment for practical reason (because it would be too slow to be useful in real time):
+- ray traced shadows
+- ray traced ambient occlusion
+- ray traced reflections
+- ray traced diffuse

+#### Path tracing
-Ray tracing can be used in multiple ways to render the scene.
-The `RayTraceScene()` function will render the scene with path tracing.
+The `wi::renderer::RayTraceScene()` function will render the scene with path tracing from the camera view that was bound using `wi::renderer::BindCameraCB()` for the current `CommandList`.
 The result will be written to a texture that is provided as parameter.
+You also provide the sample index parameter, since path tracing will render only 1 sample in this call, but for sample index greater than 0, it will blend results into previous result texture.
 The texture must have been created with `UNORDERED_ACCESS` bind flags, because it will be written in compute shaders.
 The scene BVH structure must have been already built to use this, it can be accomplished by calling `wi::renderer::UpdateRaytracingAccelerationStructures()`.
 The [RenderPath3D_Pathracing](#renderpath3d_pathtracing) uses this ray tracing functionality to render a path traced scene.
+The `RayTraceScene()` also have optional texture parameters that can be filled to aid when using denoiser, or compositing with rasterized effects.
+For further details, check the [RenderPath3D_Pathracing](#renderpath3d_pathtracing) implementation.

 Other than path tracing, the scene BVH can be rendered by using the `RayTraceSceneBVH` function.
 This will render the bounding box hierarchy to the screen as a heatmap.
 Blue colors mean that few boxes were hit per pixel, and with more bounding box hits the colors go to green, yellow, red, and finally white.
 This is useful to determine how expensive the scene is with regards to ray tracing performance.

+#### Lightmap baking
 The lightmap baking is also using ray tracing on the GPU to precompute static lighting for objects in the scene.
 [Objects](#objectcomponent) that contain lightmap atlas texture coordinate set can start lightmap rendering by setting `ObjectComponent::SetLightmapRenderRequest(true)`.
-Every object that have this flag set will have their lightmaps updated by performing ray traced rendering by the [wi::renderer](#wi::renderer) internally.
+Every object that have this flag set will have their lightmaps updated by performing ray traced rendering by the [wi::renderer](#wi::renderer) internally every frame.
+Every frame only renders 1 sample, so results will be updated in real time, and you will see how the result accumulates over time.
+You can stop accumulation whenever you feel it converged enough.
 Lightmap texture coordinates can be generated by a separate tool, such as the Wicked Engine Editor application.
-Lightmaps will be rendered to a global lightmap atlas that can be used by all shaders to read static lighting data.
-The global lightmap atlas texture contains lightmaps from all objects inside the scene in a compact format for performance.
-Apart from that, each object contains its own lightmap in a full precision texture format that can be post-processed and saved to disc for later use.
+The lightmaps can be optionally compressed in BC6H format to save memory and improve performance.
+The compression will be performed only after lightmap rendering is stopped, so the compression will not interfere with lightmap accumulation.
+If you are using a denoiser, it will be performed after lightmap baking is stopped.
 To denoise lightmaps, follow the same steps as the path tracer denoiser setup described in the [Denoiser](#denoiser) section.

 #### Scene BVH
 The scene BVH can be rebuilt from scratch using the `wi::renderer::UpdateRaytracingAccelerationStructures()` function.
 The [ray tracing](#ray-tracing) features require the scene BVH to be built before using them.
 This is using the [wiGPUBVH](#wigpubvh) facility to build the BVH using compute shaders running on the GPU when hardware ray tracing is not available.
 Otherwise it uses ray tracing acceleration structure API objects.